mir-group/nequip/docs/guide/reference/faq.md

   **A**: Read our [Distributed Data Parallel training docs](../accelerations/ddp_training.md).

+## AMD GPU Compatibility

+  **Q**: Does the NequIP framework support AMD GPUs?

+  **A**: The NequIP framework is compatible with AMD GPUs.
+However, certain acceleration features, including [CuEquivariance](../accelerations/cuequivariance.md), require NVIDIA GPUs.
+When specifying device parameters, use `cuda` as the device identifier for both NVIDIA and AMD GPUs.

 ## Energy-Only Training

   **Q**: How do I train on datasets that only contain energies (no forces)?